pomerium/documentation/content/docs/courses/fundamentals/tcp-routes.md

 # Build TCP Routes

-Now that you’ve built several routes, it’s time to configure a few more services to see how Pomerium proxies TCP connections.
+Now that you’ve built several routes, it's time to proxy TCP connections with Pomerium.

-Specifically,  we’ll create the following services and route users to them with TCP connections:
+Specifically,  we’ll create a [Redis](https://redis.io/) service and route users to it with a TCP connection.

-- SSH
-- PostgreSQL
-- Redis

 :::note **Before You Start**